reine/bem-cms/README.md

 Using git, go to the root of the BackEndManager project directory and clone this repository as a submodule.

 	cd BackEndManager
 	git submodule add https://github.com/reine/bem-cms.git apps/default/modules/cms

+If you do not want to use git, you can [download a copy](https://github.com/reine/bem-cms/archive/master.zip) of the latest release in ZIP format.
+Create a **cms** subdirectory inside **apps/default/modules** directory and extract the archive from there.

+## Installation Instructions

+Login to the control panel and navigate to **System -> Access Control -> Resources** and add the **Content Management** resource under **Control Panel**.
+Next, go back to the main admin dashboard and click on the **Content** icon - it will redirect you to the CMS module's dashboard.
+Click on the **Install CMS Module** button to begin the installation process.

 --- *More content to follow* ---